 Phase One: Getting StartedPhase One: Getting Started

 If you’re sure that buying a fixer-upper is the right decision, then take these steps to get the ball rolling.
 There will be a lot to consider ahead, so the more research and planning you can do, the easier your search, purchase, and renovation will go.

 Purchasing real estate in New York is severe enough as it is.
 But for a project of this scope, you’ll need a full team of experts to handle all the difficulties ahead.

 Your first task should be to hire a reputable buyer’s agent.
 They should have experience with purchasing fixer-uppers and be very familiar with your preferred neighborhood(s).
-Make sure to interview each agent to ensure they’re the right fit for the job and are someone you can get along.
+Make sure to interview each agent to ensure they’re the right fit for the job and are someone you can get along with.
 An agent should be able to display a thorough understanding of the laws and regulations you may have to face, be n able to suggest potential neighborhoods that suit your needs, and show a willingness to listen to your concerns and questions.
 Once you’ve found the right agent for the job, you’ll be asked to sign an agency disclosure form.
 This will officially make you their client.

 You’ll also need an architect to envision a full gut renovation.
 Having an architect by your side will be crucial when you’re evaluating different properties.
 They can point out the potential in a place, identify red-flags, and give you a rough estimate of how long or expensive a renovation might be.

 If you’re only looking for a place in need of just a little TLC, then you can probably get away with a licensed contractor.
 They’ll be able to evaluate costs and problems only as well as an architect.
-However, if what you eventually buy requires layout changes, then you’ll want to hire an architect to help with the planning.
-The sooner you can involve an architect in the plan; the better any renovation project will go.
+However, if what you eventually buy requires layout changes, you’ll want to hire an architect to help with the planning.
+The sooner you can involve an architect in the plan, the better any renovation project will go.